TAA Centers of Excellence Program 2024 Request for Applications (RFA)

 - Demonstrate active physician and other medical education initiatives for TS and tic disorders

 *Center must be willing to host (at least) one of the TAA’s regular programs at their site, such as the Grand Rounds through our CDC grant or the Tourette Syndrome – Behavior Therapy Institute.

 All components of the Center must be geographically proximal, although Centers may include key providers associated with other institutions/locations if an appropriate rationale can be presented.
 Centers are encouraged to work throughout their region on the activities above.

 TAA will issue an open RFA for the Centers program on an annual basis.
-In addition to the criteria outlined above, Centers will have the opportunity to set their own goals as part of application process.
-Download the application.
+In addition to the criteria outlined above, Centers will have the opportunity to set their own goals as part of the application process.

 Timeline and Important Dates:

-For additional questions related to the TAA Centers of Excellence Program, please contact:
+For additional questions related to the TAA Centers of Excellence Program or to submit applications, please contact: